dojot/docs/source/architecture.rst

     Initial Architecture

-In this proposal we utilize the following components from Fiware: the Orion context broker as the communication bus for all the internal services of the middleware, the history service, STH, for storing IoT devices data in a non-relational MongoDB database, the Perseo CEP service that is responsible for treating events in real time and the iot-agent service as an abstraction layer for integrating MQTT and HTTP devices.
+In this proposal we utilize the following components from Fiware:

+    * **Orion**: a context broker used as the communication bus for all the internal services of the middleware
+    * **STH**: the history service used for storing IoT devices data in a MongoDB database
+    * **Perseo CEP**: the service that is responsible for treating events in real time
+    * **Iot-agent**: service used as an abstraction layer for integrating MQTT and HTTP devices

 To this services we added the Kong API Gateway to act as a centralized point-of-access removing the need of direct communication with each one of the services, an orchestration service to abstract the middleware configuration, an